Go Back

 Ingredients

-• 1 cup dry TVP granules (such as Bob's Red Mill)
+• 1 cup dry TVP granules (we use Bob's Red Mill)

 • 1 cup vegetable broth warmed